ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 ## Part 1.
 Preliminaries

 An important design decision in a cryptocurrency protocol is specifying what a spending transaction actually spends.
 There are two possibilities here.
 The first a UTXO-based model, as in Bitcoin, where a transaction spends one-time asset containers (called as 'coins' or UTXOs in Bitcoin) and creates new ones.
-The other is an account-based model, as in Nxt, Ethereum, or Waves, where a transaction transfers some amount of asset from an existing long-lived account to another, possibly new, long-lived account, with possible side-effects on the way, such as contract execution in Waves or Ethereum.
-In this regard, Ergo similar to Bitcoin, because it also uses the UTXO-based approach, where one-time containers called boxes are being spent.
+The other is an account-based model, as in Nxt, Ethereum or Waves, where a transaction transfers some amount of asset from an existing long-lived account to another, possibly new, long-lived account, with possible side-effects on the way, such as contract execution in Waves or Ethereum.
+In this regard, Ergo is similar to Bitcoin, because it uses the UTXO-based approach, where one-time containers called boxes are being spent.
 Interestingly, an Ergo transaction can also have data-inputs which are not being spent, but rather used to provide some information from the current set of unspent boxes.

 It is not trivial to create an ICO on top of an UTXO based model, because, in contrast to account-based models, there is no explicit persistent storage here.
 However, Ergo brings spending transactions into the execution context of scripts.
 With this small change it becomes possible to express dependencies between transaction outputs and inputs.
 In turn, by setting dependencies we can execute even arbitrarily complex Turing-complete programs on top of blockchain (see ...).
 In this article we will define a concrete scenario of a multi-stage contract using an ICO, where we have three stages (funding, token issuance, withdrawal).